Pioneer Air Museum

 The Pioneer Air Museum is an aviation museum located at Pioneer Park in Fairbanks, Alaska.

 History

 The Interior and Arctic Alaska Aeronautical Foundation was organized by Randy Acord, Corky Corkran, Everett Long and Dr. William Wood in 1977 and registered in 1982.
 The group was given permission to use the "Gold Dome" in 1984, but, due to various problems with the condition of the structure, the Pioneer Air Museum was initially unable to open.
 It was not until 1992, when the wreckage of Ben Eielson's Hamilton H-45 had been placed on display after being recovered from the Soviet Union, that the museum first admitted visitors.

 By the end of 2022, the museum deaccessioned a number of aircraft not sufficiently related to its mission, including an Osprey Osprey 2, a RotorWay Scorpion, a Mitchell Wing B-10 and an Eipper Quicksilver in 2022.

+In 2024, the museum announced it would be merging with the Fountainhead Antique Auto Museum.

 Facilities

 The museum is located in the "Gold Dome", a 12,000 sqft structure built as an ice skating rink for the Alaska 67 Centennial Exposition in 1967.